 Shipwrecks are very highly vulnerable and they can be very easily damaged through both direct and indirect contact.
 It is very important to be as cautious as possible and not damage the areas with your fins and other scuba gear.
-Remember, when diving Australia, it is illegal to damage, interfere and remove artefacts from a historic shipwreck.
+Remember, when diving Australia, it is illegal to damage, interfere and remove artifacts from a historic shipwreck.

 The Australian National Shipwreck Database provides lots of information about diving Australia and which sites are in protected zones.
 Within Queensland itself, there are 9 protected zones.
 To be able to dive in these areas, you must obtain a permit to enter protected zones.

 What Should I do if I Discover Remains of a Shipwreck?

 Anyone who comes across the remains of a ship, or even an article associated with a ship, must notify the relevant authorities as soon as possible.
 Ideally, this would be no later than one week to let them know the information about what have been discovered and its exact location.
 Notification forms for Australia can be found here.
 It is also important to remember that historic shipwrecks and their associated relics do not belong to the person who found them.

 The Historic Shipwrecks Act also requires that a register of historic shipwrecks and relics be maintained at all times.
 Both the transfer, possession, and custody of material such as relics, including coins, from historic shipwrecks, are also regulated.

 Both historic shipwrecks and their associated relics are still protected even if you came into possession of the material before the Historic Shipwreck Act existed.